Meet Karen Walwyn

-Karen Walwyn, Concert Pianist, Composer, an Albany Recording Artist and a Florence Price Scholar is the first female African American pianist/ composer to receive the Steinway Artist Award.
+Walwyn, a Concert Pianist, Composer, Recording Artist and a Florence Price scholar, is the first female African American pianist/ composer to receive the International Steinway Artist Award.

 Dark Fires’ first volume includes composers Dolores White, Lettie Beckon Alston, Tania León, Hale Smith, Roger Dickerson, Jeffrey Mumford, and Adolphus Hailstork.